leocornus/leocornus-nodejs-sandbox/docs/stories/jquery-story.rst

 - how to use npm for jQuery development?
 - What benefit we could get from npm for jQuery development?
+- how to test jQuery and jQeury Plugins

 Conclusion
 ----------

+Here are the short story:

+- npm to manage dependences and development process
+- gulp to simplify the day to day work
+- karma as the test runner
+- jasmine and jasmine-jquery to test jQuery apps

 jQuery Plugin Development
 -------------------------

 `jQuery Plugin Development Boilerplate`_ has a good template to get started jQuery plugin development.

 How to test and play around?
 ----------------------------